Elvira-94/wordle-game/README.md

 <p align="center"><a href="https://elvira-94.github.io/wordle-game/" target="_blank" rel="noopener"><img src="docs/images/responsiveness.png" width="80%" height="80%" alt="Wordle++ Am I responsive screenshot.
 Once clicked, opens the Wordle++ homepage."></a></p>

-**Wordle++** is based on the popular New York Times online 5-letter word game.
+**Wordle++** is based on the popular [New York Times](https://www.nytimes.com/games/wordle/index.html) online 5-letter word game.
 Wordle is a game of guessing words.
 Every day, you must guess a new word.
 You have six attempts, and each one provides some hints.

+As my partner and my Mam both love playing this game, the game's target audience intends to be for anyone who loves a bit of fun at playing word mystery games.

 However, Wordle++ was created with customisation in mind as the user can easily change their mystery word count and even add more guesses!
 This gives the user a more fun and challenging way to play the game.
 How about guessing a mystery 3-letter word in 10 tries?
 It's harder than you'd think.